light-fury/text-to-media-ai/README.md

-# AI-based-API-Aware-Image-and-Video-Generation-System
-This repo contains code and instructions for AI-based API Aware Image and Video Generation System

 # AI-based API Aware Image and Video Generation System

 This project provides a workflow for generating AI-driven, API-aware images and videos based on text prompts, storing the generated content and logs in databases, and serving the results through a web interface.